Beich2010/uebung_2024_data_analysis/readme.md

 Binder provides a way to create sharable, interactive notebooks that run in the cloud.
 It requires minimal setup and is a good alternative to Google Colab.

 To open the notebook in Binder, follow these steps:
 1. Click on the following button:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Beich2010/uebung_2024_data_analysis/HEAD)
 2. Launch the environment and open the notebook file (`excercise_2024_data_analysis.ipynb`).
+3. Start running the cells.

 ### 3. Local Environment